 Extract Attributes From HTML Elements

-At this point, your Python script already scrapes the site and filters its HTML for relevant job postings.
+At this point, you’ve already written code that scrapes the site and filters its HTML for relevant job postings.
 Well done!
-However, what’s still missing is the link to apply for a job.
+However, what’s still missing is fetching the link to apply for a job.

-While you were inspecting the page, you found two links at the bottom of each card.
-If you handle the link elements in the same way as you handled the other elements, you won’t get the URLs that you’re interested in:
+on the link elements in the same way you did for the other elements, then you won’t get the URLs that you’re interested in:

 <footer class="card-footer">